-In marketing our microprocessors to OEMs and dealers, we depend on third-party companies other than Intel for the design and manufacture of core-logic chipsets, graphics chips, motherboards, BIOS software and other components.
-In recent years, many of these third-party designers and manufactures have lost significant market share to Intel or exited the business.
+Intel also dominates the PC system platform.
+As a result, PC OEMs are highly dependent on Intel, less innovative on their own and, to a large extent, are distributors of Intel technology.
+In marketing our microprocessors to OEMs we depend on third-party companies other than Intel for the design and manufacture of core-logic chipsets, graphics chips, motherboards, BIOS software and other components.
+In recent years, many of these third-party designers and manufacturers have lost significant market share to Intel or exited the business.
 In addition, these companies produce chipsets, motherboards, BIOS software and other components to support each new generation of Intel's microprocessors, and Intel has significant leverage over their business opportunities.

-Our microprocessors are not designed to function with motherboards and chipsets designed to work with Intel microprocessors.
-Our ability to compete with Intel in the market for AMD Opteron and AMD Athlon 64 microprocessors will depend on our ability to ensure that PC platforms are designed to support our microprocessors.
-A failure of the designers and producers of motherboards, chipsets and other system components to support our microprocessor offerings would have a material adverse effect on us.
+We do not currently plan to develop microprocessors that are bus interface protocol compatible with Intel microprocessors because our patent-cross license agreement with Intel does not extend to microprocessors that are bus interface protocol compatible with Intel's six and subsequent generation processors.
+Thus, our microprocessors are not designed to function with motherboards and chipsets designed to work with Intel microprocessors.
+Our ability to compete with Intel in the market for microprocessors will depend on our ability to develop relationships with infrastructure providers and ensure that these third-party designers and manufacturers design PC platforms to support new generations of our microprocessors.
+A failure of the designers and producers of motherboards, chipsets and other system components to support our microprocessor offerings, particularly our new AMD Athlon 64 and AMD Opteron microprocessors, would have a material adverse effect on us.